"

 Figure 3.6.
 Penal Colony / Photo Credit: Nicholas Malara, CC BY 4.0

-Retribution was, historically, the earliest form of instituting punitive accountability against anyone or anything that had caused them harm.
-It didn’t matter if it were a person, an animal, an ill-performing tool, or a tree in the forest–if it was perceived you were wronged, a swift and harsh response was appropriate.
-This is considered uncontrolled revenge, and in early times, knew no limits.
-Thankfully, such angry responses gave way to a more measured, appropriate response when a law was broken or someone was wronged.
-Early Mosaic laws enacted limitations on revenge by establishing that punishments should be comparable with the crimes committed or the civil wrongs against a person (Skeel & Longman, 2013).
-This notion of “an eye for an eye,” leveled response led to the creation of lex talionis (“retaliation law”), endorsing and introducing the concept of retribution into criminal justice.
+Retribution was historically the earliest form of instituting punitive accountability against anyone or anything that caused others harm.
+It did not matter if it were a person, an animal, an ill-performing tool, or a tree in the forest.
+If an individual perceived that they had been wronged, a swift and harsh response was appropriate.
+This is considered uncontrolled revenge and, in early times, it knew no limits.
+Thankfully, such angry responses gave way to more measured, appropriate responses when a law was broken or someone was wronged.
+Early Mosaic laws enacted limitations on revenge by establishing that punishments should be comparable to the crimes committed or the civil wrongs done against a person (Skeel & Longman, 2013).
+This notion of an eye for an eye response led to the creation of lex talionis (“retaliation law”), which endorsed and introduced the concept of retribution into criminal justice.

-As the United States of America grew during the nineteenth and early twentieth centuries, questions arose as to how to effectively administer punishment for crimes committed.
+As the United States grew during the 19th and early 20th centuries, questions arose as to how to effectively administer punishment for crimes committed.
 Up to this point, all punishments were prescribed by legislative sentencing guidelines, leaving the judge little room for discretion in sentencing.
-As you will see, discretion–the exercise of making ethical, reasonable and legal choices- occurs at every level in the criminal justice system–police, corrections, attorneys, and judges, to name a few.
-Every crime carried a specific, fixed punishment; the number of times someone may have broken the law, or the potentially-mitigating reasons for why they broke the law, didn’t matter–the punishment would be meted out in full.
-Legislators did consider the gravity of the crimes, and attempted to scale the punishment to fit crimes by order of their seriousness to society.
-This meant that the punishment for committing murder would be more severe than for robbing a bank, and the punishment for bank robbery would be more severe than for taking without permission your neighbor’s vegetables from their garden.
+Discretion, the exercise of making ethical, reasonable and legal choices, occurs at every level in the criminal justice system: police, corrections, attorneys, and judges, to name a few.
+Every crime carried a specific, fixed punishment.
+The number of times someone may have broken the law or the potentially mitigating reasons as to why they broke the law did not matter; the punishment would be meted out in full.
+Legislators did consider the gravity of the crimes and attempted to scale punishments to fit the crimes by order of their seriousness to society.
+This meant that the punishment for committing murder would be more severe than for robbing a bank, and the punishment for bank robbery would be more severe than for taking without permission vegetables from a neighbor’s garden.

-Entering the twentieth century, the future of the United States of America seemed unlimited.
-Great strides had occurred in the sciences, particularly in the fields of medicine and psychology, and mechanization leading to the development of labor-saving devices, home improvements, and transportation were occurring on nearly a daily basis.
+Entering the 20th century, the future of the US seemed unlimited.
+Great strides had occurred in the sciences, particularly in the fields of medicine and psychology.
+Mechanization leading to the development of labor-saving devices, home improvements, and transportation were occurring on nearly a daily basis.
 With this anticipation of great things to come, attitudes began to change.
-Anything seemed to be possible, and in some circles, folks began to discuss the wisdom of the current methods of punishment of criminals (Adler et al., 1998).
+Anything seemed possible and, in some circles, folks began to discuss the wisdom of the current methods of punishment of criminals (Adler et al., 1998).

-Some in the conversation believed that the retributive idea of punishment now in practice was inherently flawed, not taking into consideration the strength of the human spirit.
-These advocates for change believed that criminals might be candidates for conversion into law-abiding citizens through a combination of patience, a better understanding of their background and life experiences leading up to their criminal acts, and by providing training opportunities that lead to learning a new trade or skill.
-The idea of punishment under the classical retribution practices was based upon the assumption that everyone who violated the same provision of the law did so with the same motivation, were alike in their personalities and backgrounds, and should therefore be punished the same way.
-When viewed by behavioral scientists, they were quick to point out the differences between offenders who have committed the same crime.
-The offenders are not completely alike, for differences including, but not limited to, mental capacity, intelligence, depravity, and their potential for future rehabilitation.
+Some in the conversation believed that the retributive idea of punishment then in practice was inherently flawed because it did not take into consideration the strength of the human spirit.
+These advocates for change believed that criminals might be candidates for conversion into law-abiding citizens through a combination of being patient, fully understanding their background and life experiences leading up to their criminal acts, and providing training opportunities that would lead to learning a new trade or skill.
+The idea of punishment under the classic retribution practices was based upon the assumption that everyone who violated the same provision of the law did so with the same motivation and were alike in their personalities and backgrounds.
+Thus, they should be punished the same way.
+Behavioral scientists, however, were quick to point out the differences between offenders who committed the same crime.
+The offenders are not completely alike and there are differences between them including, but not limited to, mental capacity, intelligence, depravity, and their potential for future rehabilitation.

 Restorative Justice